Annmariya Kalippilaanu

 The film narrates the story of friendship of a schoolkid (Sara) and an easygoing youth (Wayne) and the changes this relationship brings about in their life.
 It was released on August 5, 2016.
-The plot of the film has some similarity with the 2008 film Drillbit Taylor.

 Plot

 Annmaria aka Ann is the 10-year-old daughter of Dr. Roy and his wife Dr. Teresa Roy.
 Roy tells Ann of how he went to Kakkadan Mala, a hill in his hometown and prayed for an angel.
 An angel appeared and blessed him, thus he got a medal in long jump.
 Ann dreams of meeting the angel and winning a medal in long jump.

 Ann overhears her mother advising their domestic help to call a goon and beat up an unwanted suitor.
 One day, she sees her English teacher being harassed by David, the PT master.
 She informs the principal, who then questions David.
 But David, who has political influence, escapes easily.
 He then begins to have a grudge on Ann.

 On the day of the sports trials, David deliberately disqualifies Ann as revenge.
 A heartbroken Ann plans revenge.
 She recalls what her mother said about hiring a goon.
 She approaches her friend Avinash for help.
 Avinash, although initially stunned, agrees to help.
 He approaches his friend Sarath, a boaster.
 Sarath arranges a goon, named Poombatta Gireesh, who is a relative of Sarath.
 Gireesh is actually a fraudster working with his good-for-nothing con friend Ambrose.
-Ann offers him an I-Phone 6S, as his fee, which he takes.
+Ann offers him an iPhone 6s, as his fee, which he takes.
 He and Ambrose take the phone to Sabu, who owns a mobile shop.
 Sabu however cheats them and only pays 2000 in place of the real amount of 50,000.

 Ann and Avinash is eagerly waiting for Girish to beat up PT master, they confronts Girish and Ambrose who laughs the matter off.
 Ann seeks the help of her uncle who is a Sub Inspector in Police.
 Her uncle procures the iPhone from Sabu and give it to Ann.
 She confronts Girish again and says that she is ready to give iPhone provided he does the deed.
 To her luck there was a local goon, Suku, whom Girish owes some money.
 He forces Girish to confront PT master and take the iPhone.

 With no other way Girish faces David and is knocked out in single kick.
 Ann seeks her mother help and hospitalises Girish.
 He later wakes at hospital and Teresa realises that it's through her conversation Ann got the idea of hiring a goon.
 Ann feels bad for Girish as he is badly beaten up.
 She gives all her savings plus some borrowed money from Teresa to Girish.
 This act of Ann deeply influence Girish and he wants to repay her by getting the iPhone back.